 - Teach your children not to share personal items like drinks or food, and to cover their coughs or sneezes using their elbow, arm or sleeve instead of their hands when a tissue is unavailable.

 - Know the signs and symptoms of the flu; including a fever of 100 degrees Fahrenheit or greater, cough, sore throat, a runny or stuffy nose, body aches, headache, and feeling very tired.
 Some people may also vomit or have diarrhea.

 - Do not send children to school if they are sick.

-- Keep sick children at home for at least 24 hours after they no longer have a fever, without the use of fever-reducing medication.
+- Keep sick children at home for at least 24 hours after they no longer have vomiting, diarrhea, and/or fever.
+The student should also be free from fever for 24 hours without the use of fever-reducing medication.
 Keeping children with a fever at home will help to reduce the number of people who may get infected.

 - Have an alternative plan for child care ready in advance in case your child needs to stay home or becomes ill at school and needs to be sent home.

 Thank you for your cooperation in keeping kids healthy and ready to learn!

 Please note that all schools in District 135 follow a policy regarding food for snacks and classroom parties.
 Please visit the food service page for details.